Metservice Weather Warnings

 Preparedness advice.

-Forecast: Expect 90 to 120 mm of rain to accumulate, especially about the ranges, with lesser amounts elsewhere.
+Forecast: Expect 250 to 350 mm of rain about the ranges, and lesser amounts near the coast.

-Peak rates of 15 to 30 mm/h in possible thunderstorms Friday night and Saturday morning.
+Peak rates of 15 to 25 mm/h expected during Friday with thunderstorms possible.

 Impact: Streams and rivers may rise rapidly.